vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 system is reloaded.

 ### `^removeproperty`( word value )
 Remove this property bit from this word.
 This effect lasts until the system is reloaded.
-It is really only useful during the building of the dictionary itself.
 Value should be all upper case.
+Value is normally a system flag value or a property value from `dictionarysystem.h` which does not need a hash in front of it (system will look up the name).
+Word can be in doublequotes.
+And there are two internal bits that are also allowed to be removed:  `CONCEPT` and `HAS_SUBSITUTE`.
+You can use
+`HAS_SUBSTITUTE` to disable some standard substitution in LIVEDATA, but you can't apply this at build time because the system won't remember.
+Instead call it from `^csboot` during startup.

-`^walkdictionary('function)` calls the named output macro from every word in the dictionary.
+### `^walkdictionary('function)` calls the named output macro from every word in the
+dictionary.
 The function should have 1 argument, the word.

 ### `^Iterator`( ? member ~concept )